jason-mone/jason-mone/content/patched-clothing.md

     <div class="yui3-u-1 understand">
         <h1>UNDERSTAND</h1>
         <p>
             My design process starts with the people we are designing for and ends with the solution that suits their needs.
-The first steps I used for this appraoch were:</p>
+The first steps I used for this approach were:</p>
     </div>
     <div class="yui3-u-3-10 understand">
         <div class="step">